 If you are looking for somewhere unique in Brisbane, there are 2 typically French restaurants – Le Lutèce and C’est Bon .
 You will find all the flavors you need for a memorable meal – terrine, snails, quality meat and bouillabaisse (for the more adventurous).
 Above all, you will find good cheeses if you fancy a treat.

-Whether in the CBD or around town, you will not struggle to find bars in Brisbane.
+Whether you’re in the CBD or around town, you won’t struggle to find bars in Brisbane.
 You will soon learn Australians are very fond of a beer or two.
-Here are some chill addresses to enjoy a beer and authentic Brisbane nightlife:
+Here are some chill spots to soak up some Brisbane nightlife.

 Located in the heart of the CBD, this bar is perfect for a cozy moment on a beautiful rooftop.
 Named after its unique roof which looks like antlers, this bar serves cocktails, beer and delicious food.